 The value I place in language is strange.
 I despise grammarians and other people who believe they can somehow safeguard the English language (against what?) in some pure form.
 I also feel regularly conscious that I write primarily in the language that was and remains spoken in some of the most imperialist, internationally oppressive countries—in the main language that has been forced upon other cultures to the detriment of their native speech.
 In fact, I wish fervently that the Welsh part of my family had not been trapped in anglophony as many of our people have been for centuries.
 I would love to have some right to claiming an identity as a Welsh writer above all.
 Nonetheless, I am an anglophone and a US citizen, with many standard privileges attached.
 And yet—and yet!
 I can’t deny that English is a fabulously rich language, because which ones aren’t?
 As a linguist, I love the myriad registers that have developed in English writing due to its patchwork history.
 I love playing with that stuff.
 And I also love so many other languages, and I’d like to get better than I currently am at writing in them, or at directly translating into them.

 Making all of your writing a political allegory is dull.
 Making all of your writing about a singular political issue is dull.
 Having good politics will not make your writing readable.
 Saying your writing has no politics is wrong.
 Saying your writing has no political obligations is wrong.
 Having reprehensible politics will make me dislike you.

-These days, I read much more nonfiction than fiction.
-Others may seek to model their creative style on what a favorite fiction author does well.
+These days, I read more nonfiction than fiction.
+Others may seek to model their creative style on what a favorite fiction author does well, and to some extent I take part in this.
 But I benefit more from poring through political essays, media criticism, historical documentation, and encyclopedic data dumps, so that when I’m writing I feel surrounded by the full cultural context for what it is that I’m trying to create.